 After installation, configure PHP.
-Open php.ini with a text editor of your choice (nano, vi), which, in our Debian version, is located in the directory /etc/php/7.3/apache2.
+Open php.ini with a text editor of your choice (nano, vi), which, in our Debian version, is located in the directory /etc/php/7.4/apache2.

 Find the following settings and change the values accordingly.
 If a setting is commented out with a semicolon in front of it, please remove it.
+Or open the terminal with sudo nano /etc/php/7.4 /apache2/php.ini.